OpenTermsArchive/docs/content/terms/navigate-trough-versions-history.en.md

 ---
-title: "Navigate through versions history"
+title: "How to navigate history"
 weight: 1
 aliases: /navigate-history/
 ---